dslab2018/dslab2018.github.io/labs/week12/README.md

 ## Important dates

+The project will be evaluated on the project report and an oral presentation.

-Project report submission deadline: June 15th, 23:59.
+The deadline for the submission of the project report is June 15th, 23:59.

+Students can choose to present at the end of May, or mid June.
+Each group must indicate their availability in [Doodle](doodle.com).

 ## Problem Description